 Specific Paramedic job duties may vary based on the state they are licensed.
 Paramedics can provide the job duties associated with being an EMT-Basic, but also may provide more extensive prehospital care.
 This may include giving medications to patients orally and intravenously, interpret EKGs, and use other monitors and equipment.

-EMTs and Paramedics are in-demand and are among some of the fastest growing occupations in the nation today.
-For example, according to the US Department of Labor, Bureau of Labor Statistics, employment of emergency medical technicians (EMTs) and paramedics is projected to grow 15% from 2016 to 2026, which is much faster than the average for all occupations. a In addition, according to the Michigan Department of Technology, Management, and Budget, Bureau of Labor Market Information and Strategic Initiatives, employment of EMTs and Paramedics in the State of Michigan is projected to grow 16.2% from 2016 to 2026. b
+EMTs and Paramedics are in-demand.
+For example, according to the US Department of Labor, Bureau of Labor Statistics, employment of emergency medical technicians (EMTs) and paramedics is projected to grow 7% from 2018 to 2028, which is faster than the average for all occupations. a In addition, according to the Michigan Department of Technology, Management, and Budget, Bureau of Labor Market Information and Strategic Initiatives, employment of EMTs and Paramedics in the State of Michigan is projected to grow 16.2% from 2016 to 2026. b

 Paramedic Classes in Michigan